Investment Objectives

 Market environment and performance

-China’s economy, despite intermittent signs of recovery, remains heavily conditioned by negative sentiment surrounding the real estate market.
-The government’s response has thus far proved insufficient, with a recent 10-basis point cut to the one-year loan prime rate falling short of expectations and failing to revive sentiment.
+China’s economic recovery, while showing intermittent signs of improvement, has been heavily influenced by negative sentiment surrounding the real estate market.
+The government’s initial response in the quarter proved insufficient, with July’s 10-basis point cut to the one-year loan prime rate falling short of expectations and failing to revive sentiment.
+However, surprise monetary stimulus and anticipation of further measures, including potential fiscal support, ignited optimism.

 Fund performance